Military doctrine: United Kingdom

 For some 280 years the British Army did not have a formal 'Military Doctrine', although a huge number of publications dealing with tactics, operations and administration had been produced.
+Field Service Regulations were issued by the War Office in 1909, 1917, 1923, 1930, and 1935.
+Similar publications under various names were subsequently published.
 However, during his tenure as Chief of the General Staff (1985–89) General Sir Nigel Bagnall directed that British Military Doctrine was to be prepared, and tasked Colonel (later General) Timothy Granville-Chapman (an artillery officer who had been his Military Assistant in Headquarters 1st British Corps) to prepare it.
 The first edition of British Military Doctrine (BMD) was published in 1988.
 It led to the Royal Navy and Royal Air Force developing their own maritime and air-power doctrines.
 However, in 1996 the first edition of British Defence Doctrine (BDD) was published, drawing heavily on the BMD.
 The Army adopted BDD as their Military Doctrine.
 The fourth edition of BDD was published in 2011; it uses the NATO definition of doctrine.

 NATO underpins the defence of the UK and its Allies, while also providing deployable expeditionary capabilities to support and defend UK interests further afield.
 However, until recently, most NATO doctrine has been mirrored by equivalent, but different, national Joint Doctrines.
 This has often caused a dilemma for UK Armed Forces committed to operations as part of a NATO-based coalition.

 In 2012, the Chief of Defence Staff and Permanent Undersecretary for Defence issued direction on how the UK contribution to NATO could be improved, stating that 'We should use NATO doctrine wherever we can, and ensure coherence of UK doctrine with NATO wherever we cannot.'

 The 2014 edition of Joint Doctrine Publication (JDP) 0-01 UK Defence Doctrine reflects this change in policy.

 However, the British Army had formal publications for a long time, and these amounted to its doctrine.
 Field Service Regulations (FSR), on the Prussian pattern, were published in 1906 and with amendments and replacement editions lasted into the Second World War.
 They required each arm and service to produce their own specific publications to give effect to FSR.
 After the Second World War FSR were replaced by various series of manuals, again with specific training pamphlets for each arm and service.
 These deal with operational and tactical matters.

 The current capstone publication for the army is Army Doctrine Publication Operations alongside maritime and air-power equivalents and joint warfare publications all under the umbrella of BDD.
 The four layers constituting "land doctrine" are summarised as: